sunghoyim/ICD-Code-Mapping-Project/README.md

 Efficient disease code mapping is essential for propelling the field of healthcare informatics, enabling comprehensive data analysis, and ultimately improving patient outcomes.

-## Code
-The `code` folder contains the source code for our mapping algorithm.
-To get started with the code, follow the installation instructions in the [Installation](#installation) section.

 ## Data
 The `data` folder holds datasets and resources used in the mapping process.
 For detailed information about the data and its usage, refer to the [Data Documentation](data/README.md) within the `data` folder.

 ## Documentation
-For comprehensive documentation, including technical details, data schemas, and usage guidelines, please explore our [full project documentation](documentation/README.md) located in the `documentation` folder.
+For comprehensive documentation, please explore our [full project documentation](documentation/README.md) located in the `documentation` folder.